-Hacking a mobile app, and through it the mobile device, can land a hacker with goldmine of information about the user, such as personal information and monetary transactions, which can then be traded in the dark web!
+Hacking a mobile app, and through it, the mobile device can land a hacker with a goldmine of information about the user, such as personal information and monetary transactions, which can then be traded in the dark web!
 The cost of a mobile app hack costs businesses $4 million on an average and continues to grow exponentially, and is further expected to reach $1.5 billion by 2021, according to Intertrust.

-Impersonation to infuse malwares in redistributed apps (by changing app binary) is a looming threat that can cause biggest risk to businesses vying for creating a robust online customer base.
+Impersonation to infuse malware in redistributed apps (by changing app binary) is a looming threat that can cause biggest risk to businesses vying for creating a robust online customer base.
 Device fragmentation and loopholes in the underlying mobile operating systems have made things easier for hackers to distribute malware-injected apps.
-Traditional protection methods, like data encryption, two factor authentication, etc., have not helped much, and hackers have evolved techniques which have been a step ahead than solutions professed by security tools adopted by businesses.
-In the times when chances of hacking is not about “if” but “when”, an impending catastrophe should be handled heads on.
+Traditional protection methods, like data encryption, two-factor authentication, etc., have not helped much, and hackers have evolved techniques that have been a step ahead than solutions professed by security tools adopted by businesses.
+In the times when chances of hacking are not about “if” but “when”, an impending catastrophe should be handled heads on.
 A multitude of security solutions inhabit the market, and it is necessary to choose the one which can effectively deal with threats, and is both proactive and futuristic in its protection methodology.